The Project: A Unique Approach to Music Theory

 Two Different Languages

 Guitar tab and standard notation are essentially two different languages.
-If you learned guitar through tab, picking up piano is daunting because there’s no direct visual translation between the two systems.
+If you learned guitar through tab, picking up piano is daunting because there is no direct visual translation between the two systems.

 Here are examples of both: guitar tab mapped onto a fretboard, and sheet music mapped onto a piano keyboard.